 Restaurant food ranges around $20 to $40.
 So it’s obviously cheaper to buy food at the market and make it on your own.

 Those are your main expenses along the way!
-Lodging in the bigger cities are typically more expensive so do keep that in mind.
+Lodging in the bigger cities is typically more expensive so do keep that in mind.
 You can find ATMs in most towns along the way.

 Is there Internet access?